akashzsh/akashzsh/README.md

 - 👋 Hello World, I’m Akash
 - 👀 I’m interested in Mathematics and Computer Science
 - 🌱 I’m currently pursuing my B.E. in CS Engineering
+- :briefcase: Currently doing an internship at VMentor.AI
 - 📫 How to reach me ...
 DM on Insta @\_akashinfinity\_

 <hr>